lerna/lerna/website/docs/features/enable-dte.md

 ---
-id: enable-dte
+id: distribute-tasks
-title: Enable Distributed Task Execution
+title: Distribute Task Execution
 ---

-# Distributed Task Execution (DTE)
+# Distribute Task Execution (DTE)

 Lerna (via Nx) supports running commands across multiple machines.
 You can either set it up by hand (by using batching or